Locally controlled arrested thermalization

 \textit{Conclusion--} To conclude, we have provided a framework for how thermalization in quantum systems can be arrested in a controlled way.
-We provided a proof of principle of our analytic assertions that were verified numerically.
+Our results stem from a combination of Hilbert space fragmentation and local symmetry~\cite{Sala2020, Khemani2020, Moudgalya2021, Buca-arxiv, Buca_PRL2022}.
+We provided a proof of principle of our analytic assertions that were verified numerically in systems of few spins.
+All qualitative conclusions presented here were also found to hold for systems with a few additional spins (not shown here).
 Using a tilted field Ising model, our first exploration demonstrated how energy flow can be arrested when the interaction between the subsystems satisfy a commutation condition.
 The dynamics of the local region is decoupled from the rest of the system.
-Second, for the case of non-commuting subsystems, which generally fall under the scope of ETH, we found that it is possible to arrest thermalization with the help of local motifs which have eigenstates that do not evolve and hence do not affect the evolution in other regions.
+Second, for the case of noncommuting subsystems, we found that it is possible to arrest thermalization with the help of local motifs which have eigenstates that do not evolve and hence do not affect the evolution in other regions.
 In the example we presented, when two sites in the boundary region are initially entangled in a singlet configuration, there is no flow of energy between the two subsystems.
 When the initial state is changed, the two subsystems exchange energy.
 This is precisely the function of a thermal switch.

 We anticipate the realization of our ideas on multiple promising platforms - cold atoms~\cite{Kimble2016}, Rydberg atoms~\cite{Zoller2010, Lahaye2015, Bloch-PRX2017, Lahaye2020}, and circuit QED~\cite{Petersson2012, Wallraff2014, Wallraff2015}.
-While we have considered only undriven systems in this work, we expect an enriched set of long-time behaviors in Floquet systems which we leave to future work.
 More generally, our results suggest that manipulating a small number of spins and/or the interactions between them can completely change the thermalizing properties of the entire system.
 We imagine the use of these concepts to effectively disconnect or ``insulate" systems in a controlled way.
 Finally, we also envision the generalization to higher dimensional systems, for example, by introducing an arbitrary number of small local insulating puddles.